 - 2 tablespoons cream

-Season the scallops on both sides with salt and pepper and set aside.
+- Season the scallops on both sides with salt and pepper and set aside.
+Assemble the rest of the ingredients near the stove so you can work as quickly as possible.

-Heat a heavy skillet over medium-high heat until very hot, 1 to 2 minutes.
-Add the olive oil and 1 tablespoon of the butter and, as soon as it is hot, add the scallops in a single layer.
-Work in batches if necessary to avoid crowding the pan.
+- Heat a large, heavy skillet over medium-high heat until very hot, 1 to 2 minutes.
+Add the olive oil and 1 tablespoon of the butter and, as soon as the butter begins to foam, add the scallops in a single layer.
+Work in two batches if necessary to avoid overcrowding the pan.

-Cook for 1 to 1-1/2 minutes per side (depending on the size), transferring them, one by one, to a plate as soon as they are cooked through.
+- Depending on their size, sear the scallops for 1 to 1-1/2 minutes per side, transferring them to a plate, one by one as they cook through.
 Cover loosely with foil to keep warm while you make the sauce.

-Add another tablespoon of butter to the pan, heat until foamy, then add the garlic.
-Sauté until fragrant, about 1 minute, then deglaze the pan with the wine.
+- Add another tablespoon of butter to the pan, heat until foamy, then add the garlic and sauté until fragrant, about 1 minute.
+Deglaze the pan with the wine, scraping up any browned bits from the bottom.
 Stir in the lemon juice, zest and any juices that have accumulated on the plate with the scallops.

 About the scallops: